astronomy-commons/lsdb/docs/data-access/external.rst

 Notes
 ----------------------------------------------------------------------------------------

 - CDS uses an experimental HATS-on-the-fly serving infrastructure.
-It may not support all LSDB features and may be somewhat slower than other providers; however, all catalogs served via CDS should be fully functional.
-More information can be found in `this presentation <http://wiki.ivoa.net/internal/IVOA/InterOpJune2025Apps/OnTheFlyHATS-FXPIneau-v1.pdf>`_.
+It may not support all LSDB features and may be somewhat slower than other providers; however, eventually all catalogs served via Vizier should be avaliable!
+More technical information can be found in `this presentation <http://wiki.ivoa.net/internal/IVOA/InterOpJune2025Apps/OnTheFlyHATS-FXPIneau-v1.pdf>`_.